 The prospect may announce some new requirement in the middle of the demonstration that needs further investigation.

-There’s a sales saying “Always be Closing” and that is true, you should be doing mini-closes throughout the whole process to make sure the prospect is still on track for the final order.
+There’s a sales saying that goes: “Always be Closing” and that is true, you should be doing mini-closes throughout the whole process to make sure the prospect is still on track for the final order.

-Keeping Sight of the Objective
+Keeping Sight of The Objective